impactorbitco/handbook-main/content/ims/standards/iso-55001/_index.md

 ## 5. Leadership

 ### 5.1 Leadership and Commitment
-Top management at Green Orbit Digital demonstrates commitment to the AMS by integrating asset management into the organization's strategic planning, allocating necessary resources, and promoting a culture of continuous improvement.
+Top management at Impact Orbit Creative Group demonstrates commitment to the AMS by integrating asset management into the organization's strategic planning, allocating necessary resources, and promoting a culture of continuous improvement.
 Leadership ensures that asset management objectives align with the company's mission and values.

 ### 5.2 Asset Management Policy
 The asset management policy outlines the organization's commitment to effective asset management practices.
 It defines objectives, responsibilities, and the framework for decision-making.
 The policy is communicated across the organization and is subject to regular review to ensure its continued relevance and effectiveness.